 Our team of playful learning coaches virtually visit classrooms and learning events by organizations who understand the power of personal connection.
 So educators and program leaders spend less time planning projects and more time building and fostering learner potential — with a buddy.
 Learners gain influential time with adults who are clear, confident and present.

 Who has time to email or call to request a invoice or quote for a purchase order?
 Procurement needs a W9?

-Use our quote builder for Snacks or Programs that's ready for submission to the powers that be!
+Use our quote builder for Sparks or Programs that's ready for submission to the powers that be!

 "FutureMakers are always on the cutting edge of educational trends!
 Their work is a perfect fit for any schools interested in STEAM (Science, Technology, Engineering, Arts, Math) programs for their students.
 We have received glowing reports from our partner schools who have hosted Future Maker programs for their students.
 They work diligently to custom design their programs to challenge and inspire young learners."

 "We want all of our middle schoolers to be makers – to feel empowered to design and build useful, interesting things with their hands.
 FutureMakers staff created an International Baccalaureate-aligned Design course and are teaching our sixth and seventh graders how to use tools as well as how to collaborate and think creatively.
 The Design course is a highlight of our school and of our students' days."